Special Needs Financial Planning • Flat-Fee • Fiduciary

 • Apply for benefits on a family’s behalf

-• Sell insurance or investment products
+• Earn commissions on insurance or investment products

 Your attorneys, CPAs, trustees, and benefits counselors stay in their lanes.
 We make sure the work fits together.

-Michael Davis, CFP® ChSNC®, founder of Legs Financial
+Mike Davis, founder of Legs Financial

 Professional designations and memberships.
 Registration does not imply a certain level of skill or training.